Unlocking Sustainable Aviation Fuels (SAFs) and Navigating Aviation's Climate Challenge at Bio360

 Diverse Feedstocks: The Fuel Source of the Future

 Feedstocks are central to SAF production.
-Biomass, municipal solid waste, vegetable oils, waste oils, and even agricultural residues are explored at Bio360 Expo.
+Biomass, municipal solid waste, vegetable oils, waste oils, and even agricultural residues are explored at Bio360.
 Such a wide range of feedstocks ensures versatility in SAF production and the ability to adapt to regional availability.

 One of the exciting aspects of SAFs is the wide range of feedstocks that can be employed.
 These feedstocks serve as the foundation for SAF production and can include: